 - Bring the doubled-up end around the line and create a figure 8

 - Run the doubled-up end back through the first loop

 - Pull on the doubled-up end and on the main line to tighten (you may want to dip this knot into water to help loosen the line)

 - Now, you’re ready to tie another line to this loop directly onto the main line

-The Albright knot is generally used to connect fly fishing line to your reel’s backing, but can be used for a variety of other applications such as connecting your main line to a leader line.
-If you’re interested in fly fishing, this is a knot that you must learn in order to maximize the chances of properly connecting your fly line with backing, which will greatly affect your ability to make a good cast.
+The Albright knot is generally used to connect fly fishing line to your reel’s backing but can be used for other applications such as connecting your main line to a leader line.
+If you’re interested in fly fishing, this is a knot that you must learn to maximize the chances of adequately connecting your fly line with backing, which will significantly affect your ability to make a good cast.

 Here’s how to tie an Albright knot:

 - Start by doubling up your main line, or your backing line until you have roughly 8 inches of doubled-up line